Skip to content

 Localtonians wish a Happy Birthday to Owensboro native Jeff Jones, born in 1960.

-June 29, 1975, Jessamine County Architect Sarah Tate discussed her plans to build a home with a solar heating system.
+June 29, 1975, Jessamine County architect Sarah Tate discussed her plans to build a home with a solar heating system.
 She had issues to resolve, like installing a blower to move the heat and what to do on rainy days.
 Sarah also acknowledged the installation price tag, but she hoped to save money in the long run.

 June 29, 2000, Louisville Slugger Field unveiled a statue of Pee Wee Reese.
 The bronze statue depicts the throw to 1st base that clinched victory for the Brooklyn Dodgers in 1955 World Championship game.

-June 29, 2007, Governor Fletcher personally selected road projects to reward political allies according to the #2 official in the Kentucky Department of Highways.
+June 29, 2007, Governor E. Fletcher personally selected road projects to reward political allies according to the #2 official in the Kentucky Department of Highways.
 When #2 made the statement, he was negotiating a plea deal of a felony perjury charge.

 June 29, 2008, Kenny Perry won his 2nd Buick Open in Grand Blanc, Michigan, by one stroke over Woody Austin and Bubba Watson to earn $900,000 and become the oldest winner at 47.
 He began the final round tied for 5th place, three shots back.
 Kenny won for the 1st time in 2001 and earned $558,000.